Excel Pie Chart ( Table of Contents )

 Pie Chart in Excel

-How to Make Pie Chart in Excel?
+How to Make Pie Charts in Excel?

-Pie Chart is very simple to use.
+The Pie Chart is very simple to use.
 Let us now see how to make Pie charts in Excel with the help of some examples.

 Example #1 – 2D Pie Chart in Excel

 Look into the first example here.
 I have a top ten country population percentage over the world population.
-The first column contains a country name, and the second column contains the population percentage.
+The first column contains a country name, and the second contains the population percentage.

 We need to show this in a graphical way.
 I have chosen a PIE CHART to represent slices of PIE.